1. Have you received an award notification (letter or email) from the Stanly Community College’s Financial Aid Office?

-3. Remaining financial aid funds (after tuition and fees) can be used at the SCC bookstore to purchase books and educational related supplies.
-Please note that there is no requirement to use the SCC bookstore for purchasing books.
+3. Financial aid funds (after tuition and fees) can be used at the SCC bookstore to purchase books and educational related supplies.
+There is no requirement to use the SCC bookstore for purchasing books.

-If you choose, you are able to charge books approximately 7 days prior to the start of the semester.
+If you choose, you are able to charge books approximately 7 days prior to the start of classes.
 Check the Financial Aid calendar (which is available online at www.stanly.edu - current students - financial aid) for charge dates.

 4. Refunds are available if after the tuition, fees and any book charges have been removed form the award and there is a remaining balance.

-Refund checks are available approximately 30 days after the start of the class(es)*.
-Currently there is no direct deposit available.
-Checks will be mailed if you are unable or choose not to physically pick up the check.
-The refund checks are available on the disbursement date and will be mailed that afternoon to the address on record, if not picked up.
+Refunds are available approximately 30 days after the start of the class(es)*.
+Direct Deposit is the primary method of refunds, if there is no direct deposit information on file, a paper check will be mailed on the disbursement date to the address on record.

 *Disbursements of financial aid will be based on your enrollment status as of the 10% point of the semester regardless of class start dates.
 Exception: Students who begin classes after the 10% of the semester, i.e. 12-week or second 8-week classes, will be receive their financial aid award based on their enrollment at the time of refund processing.

 Please contact the Financial Aid Office with any questions.